Showing top 0 results 0 results found

 The customer service of a fashion brand targeting rebellious teenagers cannot have the tone of voice of a wealthy London gentleman wearing a Swiss watch.

-Customer support reps in a gaming startup creating brutal shoot-'em-ups can be 50-year-old females as long as they don’t talk like a loving mother.
-Unless that's the strategy you are going for based on research and data.
+Customer service representative in a gaming startup creating brutal shoot-'em-ups can be a 50-year-old woman as long as they don’t talk like a loving mother.
+Unless that's the strategy, you are going for based on research and data.